-Polyvinyl chloride (PVC) supply was in balance to meet stable-to-soft demand throughout Latin America during the first quarter of 2018, with the exception of Venezuela.
-PVC exports from Brazil had diminished to supply the domestic market as local demand picked up moderately.
-No issues with supply were noted in Argentina and Mexico.
-In Venezuela, resin supply was minimal, as production at the domestic PVC manufacturer stopped for months, with only vague indications that production would restart in April or May.
+Polyvinyl chloride (PVC) supply remained in balance with demand in Latin America in the second quarter of 2018, with the exception of Venezuela.
+Production was steady in Argentina, Brazil, Colombia and Mexico with regular export offers from the last two countries, although the domestic construction sector in Argentina and Brazil has remained slow.
+In Venezuela, resin supply is minimal, as production at the domestic PVC manufacturer has been stopped for months, with little indication about a restart.

 The Latin America polyvinyl chloride (PVC) report covers domestic and import prices in the region.
 Producers, consumers and traders have an interest in our timely information to help them make the best informed decisions.